 Sucuri has developed next-generation scanning and monitoring technology that functions as Software as a Service (SaaS).
 The genesis of the technology is based on the idea of a Network-Based Integrity Monitoring (NBIM) toolset.
 Similar to other integrity monitoring solutions, we were curious to see if we could capture changes in the integrity of network connected applications, like websites.

-This was the founding elements of how Sucuri's Malware / Security scanner works today.
+This was the founding elements of how Sucuri's Malware and Security scanner works today.
 It's divided into two very distinct elements: remote and server side scanning.
 The remote scanner is designed to trigger events in a users browser, while the server side scanner is designed to look for infections that don't present themselves in the browser.

 This is the engine that powers the very popular SiteCheck Website Security scanner.
 It is a core feature of the Website Antivirus product and one of the flagship features under the Sucuri umbrella.
 The scanner is based on the NBIM concept, and is designed to look for Indicators of Compromise (IoC) which include Website Malware, Blackhat SEO spam, Defacements and other browser based compromise indicators.